Code-Institute-Submissions/Body-Fashion-3/README.md

 * Google Chrome Dev Tool
 I have used this technology to Edit my HTML and CSS code.
 * Balsamiq Wireframes
-I have used this software to create the wireframe and so my first project ideas.
+I have used this software to create the wireframe, this file is called Body Fashion wireframe and so my first project ideas.
 * Jquery
 I have copy and pasted his link from Bootstrap to the bottom of my page, It helps to develop most browser compatible web page.
 * Cdnjs